-11. Fixing of Locale
+13. Fixing of Locale

 The parties may mutually agree on the locale where the arbitration is to be held.
-If any party requests that the hearings be held in a specific locale and the other party files no objection thereto, within 10 days after notice of the request has been sent to it by the AAA, the locale shall be the one requested.
+If any party requests that the hearing be held in a specific locale and the other party files no objection thereto within ten days after notice of the request has been sent to it by the AAA, the locale shall be the one requested.
 If a party objects to the locale requested by the other party, the AAA shall have the power to determine the locale and its decision shall be final and binding.

-12. Qualifications of an Arbitrator
+14. Qualifications of an Arbitrator